Last Updated on October 2, 2021 by

 Brief History

 In the mid-19th century, water polo was originated in Scotland by William Wilson as a sort of “water rugby”.
 The game later was widely accepted by people in parts of Europe, the United States, Brazil, China, Canada, and Australia as it began to expand after the London Water Polo League was formed.
 In the beginning, the game was really bodily as players were allowed to use their physical strength to get the ball from opponents.
-So, you can imagine that there would be heavy body contacts and impacts.
+So, you can imagine that there would be heavy body contact and impacts.

-In the mid-19th century, the Scottish and British showed their great admiration for racing exhibitions and water sport as a feature of county carnivals and fiestas, and that’s why the game of water polo started as a demonstration of swimming skill and strength.
+In the mid-19th century, the Scottish and British showed their great admiration for racing exhibitions and water sports as a feature of county carnivals and fiestas, and that’s why the game of water polo started as a demonstration of swimming skill and strength.
 William Wilson developed the rules of water polo in late nineteenth-century Great Britain.
 In the 1900 Olympics, the water polo for men category was one of the first team sports to be recognized and introduced.

 On the 15th of September 1873, there was an antecedent of the modern game of water polo at the 4th Open Air Fete of the London Swimming Club, Crystal Palace, London.
 Another water polo event came up on the 13th of July 1876 at Bournemouth between 12 members of the Premier Rowing Club.